kistamentorspace/info/printing_circuit_board.md

 For the arduino weather station enable

-diods
+- diods
-descrete
+- descrete
-frames
+- frames
-analog-devices
+- analog-devices
-pin head
+- pin head
-rcl - resistors, capacitors and inductors
+- rcl - resistors, capacitors and inductors

-first thing you need is a sheet go to add/frames/E1
+First thing you need is a sheet.

+go to Add > Frames > E1